 The law specifies that eligible applicants for the CIG program are State or local governmental authorities.
 Throughout this document we refer to such applicants as project sponsors.
-FTA is proposing to add clarifying text that project sponsors should be aware that FTA can only sign grant agreements with FTA approved grant recipients.
-Project sponsors who are not already FTA approved grant recipients should discuss the procedures for becoming an FTA grant recipient early in the CIG process with the relevant FTA Regional Office.
+FTA can only sign grant agreements with FTA approved grant recipients.
+Project sponsors who are not already FTA approved grant recipients should discuss the procedures for becoming an FTA approved grant recipient early in the CIG process with the relevant FTA Regional Office.